drbergeron/wsb_synth_pub/README.md

 # synth.wsbogs.com

-Welcome to the readme of the formerly wsbogs synth, now \<name to be determined / multiverse> synth.
+Welcome to the readme of the formerly wsbogs synth, now WSB Splinter Synth.

+You can use the synth to listen to comments in multiple daily threads in select communities all aggregated together.
+Or, mute and just read the stream as it comes in, whatever's clever.

 ## FAQ